-Engineering for the roadway improvement is completed.
-Permitting for the school, stormwater detention and intersection improvements is substantially complete, and construction is expected to begin in the spring of 2021.
-Staff has been working on a development and maintenance agreement with the school, which should be completed soon.
+Engineering and permitting for the school, stormwater detention and intersection improvements is complete, and construction of the school is underway.
+The development and maintenance agreement with the school has been approved and executed, and roadway improvements should begin in the spring.